 1. Keep your eye on any noticeable cracks.

-It is crucial to keep a keen eye on noticeable cracks to make sure they are easy to fix on time.
+It is crucial to keep a keen eye on noticeable cracks to make sure they are easy to fix in time.
 If the foundation has minor cracks, you first need to clean them and then leave them to dry thoroughly.
 After that, you need to fill them with concrete repair mix or epoxy glue.
 However, if you notice large cracks, it’s essential to call a specialist from Dry Seal without trying to fill them yourself.
 This is because large cracks may lead to major problems that need serious foundation crack repair.
 Most of the time, homeowners make the mistake of trying DIY repair and end up creating a much bigger and more expensive problem.

 2. Take care of moisture levels around your foundation.

-If you are living in a wet kind of place, ensure that the soil is grade to maintain the water flow stays a safe distance away from the foundation.
-Whereas, if you live in somewhere with very dry warm months, you’ll need to install soakers or hoses to make the foundation wet.
+If you are living in a wet kind of place, ensure that the soil is graded to maintain the water flow stays a safe distance away from the foundation.
+Whereas, if you live somewhere with very dry warm months, you’ll need to install soakers or hoses to make the foundation wet.
 And remember to check your downspouts also.
-But, in cases like when water is coagulating after heavy rains, it’s not safe to handle the issue alone.
+But, in cases where water is coagulating after heavy rains, it’s not safe to handle the issue alone.
 Make sure that you call Dry Seal to assess any such damage.
 The waterproofing experts at Dry Seal will seal your home from the ground up to transform it into a drier and healthier place to live.

 3. Plant shrubbery or hedges away from the foundation.